 To reduce the gap with countries which have lower excise duties, these three countries have put in place a mechanism for partial refund on diesel "for commercial use" applied to road freight transport companies.
 This rebalancing does not work everywhere with the same efficiency.
-Thanks to their national arrangements, Italy and Belgium have been able to move from 1st to 16th place and from 3rd to 20th place respectively, thus placing themselves below the net EU average (€40.55/hl).
+Thanks to their national arrangements, Italy and Belgium have been able to move from $1^{st}$ to $16^{th}$ place and from $3^{rd}$ to $18^{th}$ place respectively, thus placing themselves below the net EU average ( $\leq 40.76/hl$ ).
 It is not exactly the same for France, which, with its commercial diesel, only drops by 5 places, thus remaining in the camp of the countries where excise duties are higher than this average.

-For other countries applying a differentiation between diesel "for non-commercial use" and diesel "for commercial use", notably Spain, Portugal, Croatia and Hungary, the clear objective is not to reduce the deviation from the European average, but to move closer to the minimum allowed by Europe (€33/hl) and do better than compete with countries where taxes are low (without refund arrangements).
-The measure is particularly effective for Portugal, which moves from 5th to last place.
+For other countries applying a differentiation between diesel "for non-commercial use" and diesel "for commercial use", notably Spain, Portugal and Croatia, the clear objective is not to reduce the deviation from the European average, but to move closer to the minimum allowed by Europe (€33/hI) and do better than compete with countries where taxes are low (without refund arrangements).
+The measure is particularly effective for Portugal, which moves from 7th to 22nd place.

 Whether adjusted or not, the excise duty applied to diesel remains extremely diverse in the EU.
-That applied to commercial diesel has a legal minimum of ≤ 33 /hl, observed in five countries, and a maximum observed in Ireland of ≤ 51.49 /hl, i.e. a range of ≤ 19.03 /hl.
+Those applied to commercial diesel fluctuate between the minimum Community rate, or even below $\leq$ 33/hl due to exchange effects as in Hungary or Poland, and a maximum observed in Ireland of $\leq$ 55.55/hl, i.e. a range of $\leq$ 24.56/hl.